imthenachoman/pfSense-Firewall-Rules-Manager/README.md

 WIP

-## disclaimer
+## disclaimer and warnings

-Please use at your own discretion.
+- Please use at your own discretion.
+This app comes with no warranty.
 I am not responsible for anything resulting from this app.
+- it is rather dumb in that it is not aware of your pfSense configuration, like what VLANs you have, what your IPs are, etc...; it only knows what it sees in the XML file
+- not all pfSense firewall rule settings are included (...yet)

 **Remember to make a backup of your pfSense configuration.**